mwendaB/Microservices-E-Commerce/docs/API_EXAMPLES.md

 This document provides comprehensive examples for testing the Go microservices API endpoints.

+## 👩‍💻 How to Read These Examples (Intern Guide)
+Each example shows: (a) The curl command, (b) Expected shape of response (envelope), (c) What to check if it fails.
+If a command fails:
+1. Re-run with `-v` for verbose output.
+2. Hit the service `/health` endpoint.
+3. Inspect the corresponding service log in `logs/`.
+4. Validate JSON payload (use https://jqplay.org for quick syntax check).

+Prompt Pattern to Extend Examples:
+"Generate curl examples for updating a product including invalid JSON and not found edge cases using my existing response envelope." — Use results to enrich below.

 ## 🚀 Quick Start Testing

 ### 1. Health Checks